Joseph Édouard de la Motte-Rouge: Biography

 After being commander of the 15th Military Division in Nantes, he would later be commanding the 1st Division 2nd Army Corps of Patrice de MacMahon at the beginning of the Second Italian War of Independence.
 Its division fought in the battles of Turbigo and Magenta, and played a decisive role in the Battle of Solferino.
 Retired in 1869, he was elected the same year as the official candidate of Napoleon III in the legislative body in the st district of the North Coast.

-However, after the debacle at Sedan, the Government of National Defense reinstatement in the army cadres and soon given command of the 15th parked Corps at Nantes, the first nucleus of the Army of the Loire.
-The government ordered him to march on Orleans, which he reached onOctober 6, 1870, but his troops are beaten at Artenay by the corps of the Bavarian general von der Thann.
+However, after the debacle at Sedan, the Government of National Defense reinstated him in the army cadres and he was soon given command of the 15th parked Corps at Nantes, the first nucleus of the Army of the Loire.
+The government ordered him to march on Orleans, which he reached on October 6, 1870, but his troops were beaten at Artenay by the corps of the Bavarian general von der Thann.
 La Motte-Rouge had to evacuate Orléans on October 11 but he was immediately dismissed and replaced by General Louis d'Aurelle de Paladines.